-French explorer Samuel de Champlain was born circa 1570 in Brouage, France.
+French explorer Samuel de Champlain was born in 1574 in Brouage, France.
 He began exploring North America in 1603, establishing the city of Quebec in the northern colony of New France, and mapping the Atlantic coast and the Great Lakes, before settling into an administrative role as the de facto governor of New France in 1620.
 He died on December 25, 1635, in Quebec.

-Samuel de Champlain was born around 1570, in Brouage, a small port town in the province of Saintonge, on the western coast of France.
+Samuel de Champlain was born in 1574 (according to his baptismal certificate, which was discovered in 2012), in Brouage, a small port town in the province of Saintonge, on the western coast of France.
 Although Champlain wrote extensively of his voyages and later life, little is known of his childhood.
 He was likely born a Protestant, but converted to Catholicism as a young adult.

 Champlain's earliest travels were with his uncle, and he ventured as far as Spain and the West Indies.
 From 1601 to 1603, he was a geographer for King Henry IV, and then joined François Gravé Du Pont's expedition to Canada in 1603.
 The group sailed up the St. Lawrence and Saguenay rivers and explored the Gaspé Peninsula, ultimately arriving in Montreal.
 Although Champlain had no official role or title on the expedition, he proved his mettle by making uncanny predictions about the network of lakes and other geographic features of the region.